ellysh/video-game-bots/GLOSSARY.md

 Peripheral Device is a device that is used to put information into or get information out of the computer. <a href="https://en.wikipedia.org/wiki/Peripheral">Read more</a>

+## DIB

+Device Independent  Bitmap (DIB) is a format that allows to move bitmaps from one device to another.
+<a href="https://msdn.microsoft.com/en-us/library/windows/desktop/dd183562%28v=vs.85%29.aspx">Read more</a>

 ## DirectX

 Microsoft DirectX is a collection of application programming interfaces (APIs) for handling tasks related to multimedia, especially game programming and video, on Microsoft platforms. <a href="https://en.wikipedia.org/wiki/DirectX">Read more</a>